 Hello there.
 No matter what journey landed you here, I’m glad you found me.
 I hope we have a few things around here that you will find helpful.
-Most of the content is the outcome of the identity crisis I had when I came to the end of my homeschooling years–so let me give you the backstory on that: (If you aren’t that curious, just jump to my current status.)
+Here’s the backstory:

 How I Got Here

-My four kids were home-educated K–12.
+My four kids were home educated K–12.
 (We didn’t start out with that intention, but that’s what happened.)
 They are grown now with families of their own.
-They all have degrees and jobs and we are on speaking terms–so I didn’t screw them up too badly (Depends on which one you talk to.)
-I’m also a homeschool Situ (Lebanese grandma).
+They all have degrees and jobs and we are on speaking terms so I didn’t screw them up too badly (depends on which one you talk to).
+I’m also a homeschooling Situ (Lebanese grandma).
 Really like the second-gen homeschooling experience.
 So much easier to be chill about it.
 (Of course, my grandkids are brilliant.)

 A long, long time ago (like, during the last millennium), I was a high school English teacher.
-I was raised by public school teachers–my maternal grandmother was a public school teacher–lots of relatives are public school teachers–it’s kind of the family business.
+I was raised by public school teachers—my maternal grandmother was a public school teacher—lots of relatives are public school teachers—it’s kind of the family business.
 Even my two homeschooled daughters became public school teachers.
 Get the picture, lots of professional educators in the family tree.
-All the great things about public education were modeled for me–I love to learn, I love to read, I love to talk about ideas and have new experiences.
-But as you can imagine, our decision to homeschool was initially viewed as a betrayal of sorts–and subversive–which it was at the time (illegal, I mean–that’s how long ago this story starts).
-It ends well–we were part of making homeschooling legal in Pennsylvania, and my parents became some of my biggest fans.
+All the great things about public education were modeled for me—I love to learn, I love to read, I love to talk about ideas and have new experiences.
+But as you can imagine, our decision to homeschool was initially viewed as a betrayal of sorts—and subversive—which it was at the time (illegal, I mean—that’s how long ago this story starts).
+It ends well—we were part of making homeschooling legal in Pennsylvania, and my parents became some of my biggest fans.
 Including them in our homeschooling was clutch.
-My dad use to carry a case of my books (I wrote a couple along the way) in the trunk of his car and pass them out to strangers, administrators, my former teachers, etc. At ninety-two, he’s still as sharp as a tack and calls me when homeschooling is featured in the news anywhere–which is pretty often these days.
+My dad used to carry a case of my books (I wrote a couple along the way) in the trunk of his car and pass them out to strangers, administrators, my former teachers, etc.

-Because I has the foresight to marry a guy with a computer science degree–back when that was a novel idea–I had a website shortly after AOL was invented.
+Because I had the foresight to marry a guy with a computer science degree,back when that was a novel idea, I had a website shortly after AOL was invented.
 I’ve had this domain name for . . . well, a very long time.

 Eventually, all my kids left home and I didn’t know what to do with myself.
 All those years looking forward to when I was finally done homeschooling, and I missed it BIG TIME when it was over.
 Besides all my girlfriends were still homeschooling, and I had no friends.
 So I went back to teaching English at the co-op.
 I also started teaching AP English online.
 When my oldest daughter, Kayte, joined the Philadelphia corps of Teach for America after college, I realized I could finish my PhD at Temple if she would let me live with her.
 (It wasn’t her dream to live with her mom at the start of her adult life, but when I offered to pay rent, she caved.)
 I lived with Kayte during the week and traveled home to hubby and cats in South-Central PA on weekends for three years.
 At one point my son Michael got his International MBA from Temple, and he lived in Kayte’s basement when he wasn’t overseas.
 That was one of the happiest times of my life—having my kids as college roomies, even though they asked me to stop saying that.